Tarangire Safari Lodge is set on the edge of an escarpment within Tarangire National Park.

 Tarangire Safari Lodge: Our full report

+Outside the main entrance there is a shaded area that has informative notice boards and a very detailed map of the park.
 Tarangire Safari Lodge also has a small shop stocking a range of curios, and a swimming pool surrounded by sunloungers, which are very welcome in the heat of the day.
-There's also a slide into the pool which the children were enjoying on our last visit!
+There's also a slide into the pool which the children were enjoying on our last visit.

 The 'rooms' at Tarangire Safari Lodge consist of 35 tents and five bungalows, divided into two wings of 13 tents on the right of the main area, and five bungalows and the rest of the tents on the left.